 - a) The Society has given a legal undertaking agreeing to discharge the liabilities of Skipton International Limited (SIL) insofar as it is unable to discharge them out of its own assets whilst it remains a subsidiary of Skipton Building Society.
 The Society intends to remove this undertaking during 2017, which has been agreed with the Skipton International board of directors and communicated to the Guernsey Financial Services Commission as well as SIL's customers.
 Additionally, the Society has confirmed it will provide continuing support to those subsidiary undertakings that have net liabilities at 31 December 2016 or which rely on it for ongoing funding. - b) The Society pays levies to the Financial Services Compensation Scheme (FSCS) to enable the FSCS to meet claims against it.
 Following the failure of a number of financial institutions, the FSCS has raised borrowings from the UK Government to cover compensation in relation to protected deposits.
-The FSCS raises levies against financial institutions to cover the interest cost of the borrowings from the UK Government and charges ongoing management expenses as c) Total commitments under non-cancellable operating leases are as follows:
+The FSCS raises levies against financial institutions to cover the interest cost of the borrowings from the UK Government and charges ongoing management expenses as part of this levy.